Gitlab manifesto

 GitLab runners must have tags to ensure efficient job distribution.

 Tags match jobs with appropriate runners, optimizing resource usage and performance.
-They facilitate better management of diverse workloads by directing specific tasks to suitable runners, and matching pipeline constraints like specific architectures, such as arm64 or x86_64.
+They facilitate better management of diverse workloads by directing specific tasks to suitable runners, and matching pipeline constraints like specific architectures, such as arm64 or x86_64, or a specific framework version like python3.12.

 Law 4 - Empower code reviewers with Merge Request templates